BettercareHealth/bettercare/adult-hiv/test-6.md

 	*	Ampicillin and gentamicin
 	*	Anti-TB medication, especially INH
 	*	Intravenous acyclovir
-14. The diagnosis of Cryptoccal infection is confirmed by examining the:
+14. The diagnosis of Cryptococcal infection is confirmed by examining the:
 	*	Chest X-ray
 	*	Cerebrospinal fluid
 	*	Urine